Tampa Drug Possession Attorneys

 - Ecstasy: Up to five years in prison for possessing up to 10 grams of ecstasy

 - Methamphetamine: Up to five years in prison for those possessing any amount of meth

 Importantly, these are just the starting point for drug possession crimes in Florida.
-As many states have decriminalized or legalized the possession of marijuana, Florida still has heavy-handed punishments for those accused of having it.
-In fact, the state has received criticism for its harsh approach to drug possession crimes.
+As many states have decriminalized or legalized the possession of marijuana, Florida still has heavy-handed punishments.
+In fact, the state has received criticism for its harsh approach to drug crimes.

 Possession with Intent